Commissioner and provider guidance

 If a query arises as a result of the information submitted to NHS Prescription Services, an email will be sent to the original sender of the notification.

 No changes can be made to NHS Prescription Services systems until we receive a satisfactory response to the query.

 More complex queries can be discussed by telephone, but must always be followed up with written confirmation of the action agreed.

 Only notifications submitted by authorised signatories will be accepted.
-There will be a senior authorised signatory in each organisation and they are responsible for authorising other signatories.
+There is a senior authorised signatory in each organisation who is responsible for authorising other signatories.